A handy resource page with tools, materials, and places to help start your hand-lettering and calligraphy journey. Let your creativity thrive!

 These brush pens are good for bigger writings.
 They come in many colors and are blend-able.

-These markers have flexible tips so you can produce various stroke width.
+These markers have flexible tips so you can produce various stroke widths.
 They are very fun to write with and very inexpensive.

 These markers also have flexible tips and they write similarly as the regular Crayola Markers.